 Custom and self build homes

-Custom and self build includes individuals constructing their own homes to communities project managing small developments.
+Custom house building and self build includes, individuals constructing their own homes to communities project managing small developments.

 The following types of self build have been defined by the National Custom and Self Build Association.